CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 PERSONALITY=sneakycowrie
 ```
 You should then be able to `docker-compose down` and `docker-compose up -d` at this point and the personality should take effect.

+## Output files collected on honeypot to S3

+Using the `S3_*` variables in `cowrie.env`, Cowrie will attempt to upload any files that are created on the honeypot
+to an S3 bucket of your choosing.

 ## Acknowledgements

 CommunityHoneyNetwork Cowrie container is an adaptation of [@micheloosterhof's Cowrie](https://github.com/micheloosterhof/cowrie) Cowrie software and [Threatstream's Modern Honey Network](https://threatstream.github.io/mhn/) Cowrie & HPFeeds work, among other contributors and collaborators.